thriv/biodatasci/handouts/r-dplyr-yeast-exercises.md

 # Exercise set 1

 1. Display the data where the gene ontology biological process (the `bp` variable) is "leucine biosynthesis" (case-sensitive) _and_ the limiting nutrient was Leucine.
 (Answer should return a 24-by-7 data frame -- 4 genes $\times$ 6 growth rates).
-2. Gene/rate combinations had high expression (in the top 1% of expressed genes)? _Hint:_ see `?quantile` and try `quantile(ydat$expression, probs=.99)` to see the expression value which is higher than 99% of all the data, then `filter()` based on that.
+2. Which tene/rate combinations had high expression (in the top 1% of expressed genes)? _Hint:_ see `?quantile` and try `quantile(ydat$expression, probs=.99)` to see the expression value which is higher than 99% of all the data, then `filter()` based on that.
 Try wrapping your answer with a `View()` function so you can see the whole thing.
 What does it look like those genes are doing?
 Answer should return a 1971-by-7 data frame.

 # Exercise set 2